Table of Contents

 Your big, happy dog with her big, wagging tail can be lethal to delicate Christmas decorations.
 Broken decorations may be a choking hazard, or cause paw or mouth injuries.

-To keep your family heirlooms safe, and protect your dog from broken glass, put fragile ornaments towards the top of the tree, or switch to plastic altogether.
+To keep your family heirlooms safe, and protect your dog from broken glass, put fragile ornaments towards the top of the tree, or switch to plastic, felt, or wood ornaments.
 Depending on how rambunctious and curious your dog is, you may want to leave the bottom third of the tree bare.

 Popcorn garlands, cookie ornaments, and candy canes, oh my!
 Holiday treats make beautiful decorations, but they’re a no-no for dogs.
 Leave the popcorn for eating, and try a dog-friendly paper garland on the tree instead.